arkinem/tui-beds-uni-hackathon/README.md

 # TUI &amp; Bedfordshire University Hackathon 2018

-## About TUI

-TUI Travel Ltd offers a fantastic range of tailor-made holiday experiences, from hand-picked hotels, flexible flight options & much more to destinations around the world.
-TUI has both an online web and high-street presence.

-## The Hackathon

-The theme for this years TUI / Bedfordshire University hackathon will be `In-Resort Experience`.
+The theme for this years TUI / Bedfordshire University hackathon is `In-Resort Experience`.
 In other words - based around the kinds of services and products that TUI - its in-resort suppliers and partners - supply to its customers while they are actually on holiday.

-For several of this years scenarios you will need the following data.
-Whilst this is typical of the kinds of in-resort ad-hoc products TUI offer (we call them ancillaries) - this list has been simplified and significantly reduced.
-In particular, the actual pricing scheme differs considerably and is substantially more complex than the one shown below.
+For several of this years scenarios - you will need the data shown in the table below.
+Whilst this is typical of the kinds of in-resort products & services TUI offer (known as ancillaries) - this list has been significantly simplified and reduced.
+In particular, the pricing scheme below bears no relation to the one actually in use at TUI.

-Prices given here are for illustration purposes only - they are not actual values.
+Prices given here are for illustration purposes only - they do not reflect actual values.

-The availability (how many are available) is given on per hotel basis.
+The availability given (how many are available to the customer) is based on a per hotel basis.

-### In-Resort Products List
+### In-Resort Ancillaries

 ```bash
 Code | Name                                    | Price   | Availability